Talent Programme for Students

 - Grade report from your educational institution

-- For thesis writing students: an example of your written work in English (preferably bachelor assignment or equivalent)
+- An example of your written work in English (preferably bachelor assignment or equivalent)